Dependence on alcohol, drugs or medicationChange

 If your driver's licence was suspended for a substance use disorder (alcohol, drugs or medication), you must prove that you can dissociate driving from substance use in order to reacquire your licence.

-Through a medical examination, a physician can establish a diagnosis of substance use disorder in connection with alcohol, drugs or medication, which will be indicated in a medical report that you must then send to us.
+Through a medical examination, a physician or a specialized nurse practitioner can establish a diagnosis of substance use disorder in connection with alcohol, drugs or medication, which will be indicated in a medical report that you must then send to us.

 After analyzing the medical report and your driving record, we will notify you in writing of our decision whether to suspend your licence.

 You may no longer drive as long as the suspension remains in effect.

 A driver’s licence suspension means your licence is no longer valid for the length of the suspension period.